 Are you fed up with Shutting down and turning on your Macbook every time you use it?
 This can be very time consuming and irritating when you need instant access to a particular file, you are running late, and you must complete the slow process of turning on your Macbook.
 And is this even healthy for your Macbook?
 To be shut down instantly after you are done with work and then continue to be used instantly after being Turned on.

-Studies have suggested that the reason for the slow loading of the MacBook after some time and overheating or reduced speed while using is because of continuous shutting down and turning on of your Macbook after every use.
+Studies have suggested that the reason for the slow loading of the MacBook after some time and overheating or reduced speed while using it is because of continuous shutting down and turning on of your Macbook after every use.
 This does not give Macbook ample time to process the updates or run the daily diagnostics or backups.

-We hope you found this article on How to set Mac sleep timer and wake to schedule, useful.
+We hope you found this article on How to set a Mac sleep timer and wake to schedule useful.
 Do let us know if you have tried it and your reviews after using the scheduling feature for a wake and sleep on Mac.
 Subscribe to our Newsletter for the latest information related to tech posts and software deals.